Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 - A health care provider will teach you how to use Imitrex.
 Be sure you understand how to use Imitrex.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use Imitrex if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use Imitrex if it contains particles, is cloudy or discolored, or if the device is cracked or damaged.

 - Inject Imitrex just under the skin.
 Do NOT inject Imitrex into a muscle or a blood vessel.
-Talk with your health care provider about suitable injection sites, how to load an autoinjector device, and how to give an injection.
+Talk with your health care provider about suitable injection sites, how to prepare the device, and how to give an injection.

 - Imitrex will relieve migraine pain at any time during an attack.
 It is best to inject a dose of Imitrex as soon as you notice symptoms of a migraine attack.